Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Lake Tekapo -> Christchurch, 230 km, 2h 50min

 If the weather wasn’t good yesterday for a Mt.
 Cook hike, maybe it cleared up and you can come back to see Mt.
 Cook today?
-That is what happened to us in fact – the weather was so, SO bad that we could hardly see the road on the first day and then it was clear and shiny the next day.
+That is what happened to us in fact – the weather was so, SO bad that we could hardly see the road on the first day and then it was clear and sunny the next day.
 Go figure why, but I am so happy we had an extra day to see it because the views are magnificent!

 If you already visited it yesterday, congrats!